 Make your values and rules clear about drugs and alcohol.
 Kids need clear rules and a message.
 It does not accomplish this when vague terms like “be smart” or “make good decisions” are used.
 Be specific with rules and personal values.

 Listen to their opinions, answer their questions, and ask questions.
 Avoid lecturing, threatening, or using scare tactics.
 For example, ask them, “What do you know about fentanyl, marijuana, etc.” Or, “So you’ve heard you can easily buy illegal drugs online.
 Do you believe this is safe?”
-It’s
+It’s ok not to agree with everything they say; it’s about making it clear you are listening.

 Be a reliable source of factual information and correct wrong beliefs.
 Look up answers together, find factual data, and explore all available information.